haoteli/Secondary-Structure-Determination-NMR/README.md

 The "Examples" folder contains a set of pre-configured Google Colab notebooks and sample spectra that reproduce the results presented in our manuscript.

 ## Citation
-For references please cite the manuscript: I will include the article link here in the future.
+For references please cite the manuscript:  Li H, Tuttle M, Zilm K, Batista V. Rapid Quantification of Protein Secondary Structure Composition from a Single Unassigned 1D 13C NMR Spectrum.
+ChemRxiv.
+2024; doi:10.26434/chemrxiv-2024-qt9g4

 For questions, comments, or support, please contact the authors: